 I have always loved First on the A380.
 It is beginning to look a little dated, but that’s not surprising given how old it is.
 The reason I love the A380 which I had almost forgotten about is the space and privacy that you get.
 They really do feel like your own private suite, even if there is no door.

 The cabin still has 14 seats, unlike many other BA First cabins that now have 8 seats.
 I went for 2K as I like to sit on the right as I am right-handed.
 I recommend not choosing 1K, particularly on a night flight.
 While it is very private, it is also by the crew cupboard, and they will be in and out of it during the flight, which can disturb you if trying to rest.

 I also particularly like the wardrobes, which means I rarely have to use the overhead bins.
 In the wardrobe, you can fit in most wheelie cabin bags as well as a smaller bag on the top shelf and hang your coat or clothes.

-The seat itself is very comfortable, although I wish they would have designed them with a separate leg rest as I find it hard to reach the footstool while sitting.
+The British Airways A380 First class seat itself is very comfortable, although I wish they would have designed them with a separate leg rest as I find it hard to reach the footstool while sitting.
 Unlike the newer First, you can still do buddy dining where the other person joins you for a meal by sitting on the footstool.